jonasek369/cpp-datatypes/README.md

 # cpp-datatypes
-datatypes I make just for learning
+datatypes I made just for learning
 can contain memory leaks or errors I'm just starting with C++